cml87/SpringCore_111_forJenkins/README.md

 3. Methods `init()` and `destroy()` of the `@Bean` annotation

 ### Interfaces `InitializingBean` and `DisposableBean`
 Interface `InitializingBean` is a callback interface whose method `afterPropertiesSet()` is called by Spring right after all the properties (fields or dependencies) of the bean have been set.
-On the other end, interface `DisposableBean` has callback method `destroy()`, which is called when the context is being closed explicitly:
+On the other end, interface `DisposableBean` has callback method `destroy()`, which is called when the context is being closed <u>explicitly</u>:
 ```java
 @Service
 public class EmployeeService implements InitializingBean, DisposableBean {